h33333333/rscan/README.md

 - `rscan` should always be run using the `sudo`.
 This happens because `rscan` is using the raw sockets behind the scenes.
 - You should always explicitly specify the network interface
 - No IPv6 support
-- No way to change the delay between each TCP packet
 - Only one scan type is present currently
 - As this project heavily depends on the [libpnet](https://github.com/libpnet/libpnet) package, building `rscan` on Windows is not as trivial as it is on the Unix based systems.
 For more inforamtion please refer to the [libpnet's usage section](https://github.com/libpnet/libpnet#usage)